heapwolf/EventVat/README.md

 Memvat - *Memory* (To retain information), *Vat* (A large tank or tub used to hold liquid)

-## Synopsis
+# Synopsis

 Memvat is a in-process key/value store.
 It's a simple data model with an API inspired by Redis.
+It supports 5 data types, `strings`, `numbers`, `booleans`, `arrays` and `hashes`.
 It's evented, which means that when changes are made to the data, an event will get raised for which a callback can be provided.
 Memvat is great for working with volatile (short time to live) data in Node.js and the browser.

-## Motivation
+# Motivation

  - Reduce trips across the process boundary.
  - Portability, works in the browser and on the server.
  - Event based data manipulation.
  - A single API for many data storage end-points.

-## Usage
+# Usage

 Instantiate Memvat with existing data or without.
 Methods and events are hung off of the new instance.
 Each method that can act on the instance will raise an event by the same name.

+## events
 Memvat uses a slightly tweaked version of the Node.js event Emitter.
-Memvat events have three characteristics, a name, an optional key and a callback.
+A Memvat event has three characteristics, a name, an optional key and a callback.

 ### Activity based events.